 What makes a good marathon training plan?

-Most marathon training plans will include at least 2-3 easy run days, 1-2 long run days, 1-2 complete rest days, 1-2 cross-training days, and 1-2 speed days.
+Most marathon training plans will include at least 2-3 easy days, 1-2 long run days, 1-2 complete rest days, 1-2 cross-training days, and 1-2 speed days.
 It should also include two strength training days.

-The long run is the most important aspect of a marathon training program in terms of getting you to the starting line fit and ready.
+The weekly long run is the most important aspect of a marathon training program in terms of getting you to the starting line fit and ready.
 These long runs are done slow at a comfortable, conversational pace.
 Read more about how to do a long run here.